MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-setup-vat.md

 2. On the **GST/HST Clauses** page, create a new line.
 3. In the **Code** field, enter an identifier for the clause.
 You use this code to assign the clause to GST/HST posting groups.
 4. In the **Description** field, enter the GST/HST exemption text that you want to display on documents that can include GST/HST.
 In the **Description 2** field, enter more text, if needed.
 The text will be displayed on new document lines.
-5. Choose the **Description by Document Type** action.
+5. Choose the **Description by document type** action.
-6. On the **GST/HST Clauses by Doc.
-Type** page, fill in the fields to set up which GST/HST exemption text to display for which document type.
+6. On the **GST/HST Clauses by Document Type** page, fill in the fields to set up which GST/HST exemption text to display for which document type.
 7. Optional: To assign the GST/HST clause to a GST/HST posting setup right away, choose **Setup**, and then choose the clause.
 If you want to wait, you can assign the clause later on the **GST/HST Posting Setup** page.
 8. Optional: To specify how to translate the GST/HST clause, choose the **Translations** action.